 Did you know that the Morrisania neighborhood has more

-Dominican and Puerto Rican ancestry people living in it than nearly
+Dominican and African ancestry people living in it than nearly

-this neighborhood's residents have Dominican ancestry and 22.3% have Puerto Rican ancestry.
+this neighborhood's residents have Dominican ancestry and 5.0% have African ancestry.

 speak African languages at home.
 While this may seem like a small percentage, it is higher